benjavalero/replacer/technical-design.md

 This way, the `core` module is isolated and depends on the `domain`.
 The rest of modules are input/output adapters and depend only on the `domain`.

-Note that we could have created 3 different modules/layers for domain model, input ports and output ports, but they are merged into one module for simplicity.
+Note that there could be 3 different modules/layers for domain model, input ports and output ports, but they are merged into one module for simplicity.
 Also note that, with this simplification, an input adapter can access an output adapter via its interface but, as we are defining the interfaces decoupled from their implementations, we can consider output interfaces as core services, so there is no issue.

 DTO objects are used to communicate the different layers.
 The suffix `Dto` (also `Request` and `Response`) is usually used for the objects communicating the controllers with the view.